kyma-project/busola/docs/extensibility/form-section.md

 # Form overview

 The **form** section contains a list of objects that define which fields are included in the final form.
-All given fields are placed in the advanced form by default.
-It's possible to add a field to the simple form by providing the `simple: true` flag.
-You can also remove it from the advanced form by providing the `advanced: false` flag.

 Any parameters that are not handled by the widget are added to the schema directly, so it's possible to add or override existing values.
 For example, add an **enum** parameter to provide selectable values in a field or specify additional parameters to improve the schema validation, for example, `min` and `max` attributes for numeric inputs to enable HTML validation.